marlam/bino/README.md

 - Support for 3D displays with various modes

-- Support for Virtual Reality environments, including Steam VR, CAVEs, and multi-host / multi-GPU render clusters
+- Support for Virtual Reality environments, including SteamVR, CAVEs, powerwalls, and other multi-display / multi-GPU / multi-host systems

 Bino is based on [Qt](https://www.qt.io/).
 The optional Virtual Reality and multi-GPU support is based on [QVR](https://marlam.de/qvr/).
 No other